 Sustainable Transitions Financed

 Sustainable Transitions Financed (STF) describes all the business that we do with clients that are environmental trend setters in their sectors and projects that provide sustainable solutions.
-In 2015, our STF amounted to EUR 23.8 billion This also includes the total amount of loans to our “environmental outperformers” which in 2015 totaled EUR 17 billion.
+At 1H 2016, our STF amounted to EUR 27.8 billion.
+This also includes the total amount of loans to our “environmental outperformers” which at 1H 2016 totaled EUR 20.5 billion.

 Part of tour SFT business is carried out by the Sustainable Finance team that drives and promotes sustainable business opportunities within ING.
 By focusing on clients and projects with outstanding sustainable practices, we strive to ensure a healthy and strong portfolio and support tomorrow’s economy.